Reference guide

 Worker Management

-The Worker Management page will provide ways to set up a Local Worker for testing purposes and dedicated Desktop Service Workers for different RPA tasks.
+The Worker Management pages will provide ways to set up a Demo Worker for testing purposes and dedicated Windows Workers for different automation tasks.

-To add a new Local Worker, click on the Plus button to open up a dedicated dialog.
+To add a new Demo Worker, click on the New Worker button to open up a dedicated dialog.

 Inside the dialog you will need to provide the Link Token.
 The necessary token can be found in Control Room following this path: